 - 1/2 cup water

-- Zest the orange and then cut in half.
+- Gather ingredients.
+Zest the orange and then cut in half.
 Juice the orange into a small bowl and remove any seeds.

-- Place the sugar, fresh orange juice, orange zest and water in a medium sauce pan.
+- Place cranberries, sugar, fresh orange juice, orange zest, salt and water in a medium sauce pan.
 Bring to a light boil over medium heat.

-- Stir in the cranberries and salt.
-Continue to cook until the cranberries have burst and it has thickened (about 10 minutes).
+- Continue to cook until the cranberries have burst and it has thickened (about 10 minutes).
 Mash the cranberries if you prefer a smoother sauce.